Emmy, the Algebra System: Classical Mechanics Chapter One

 Calculate the \([\dot x \space \dot y]\) velocity vector in polar coordinates.

-\[\begin{pmatrix}\displaystyle{- r\,\dot {\phi}\,\sin\left(\phi\right) + \dot r\,\cos\left(\phi\right)} \cr \cr \displaystyle{r\,\dot {\phi}\,\cos\left(\phi\right) + \dot r\,\sin\left(\phi\right)}\end{pmatrix}\]
+(tex (velocity ((F->C p->r) (->local 't (up 'r 'φ) (up 'rdot 'φdot)))))\[\begin{pmatrix}\displaystyle{- r\,\dot {\phi}\,\sin\left(\phi\right) + \dot r\,\cos\left(\phi\right)} \cr \cr \displaystyle{r\,\dot {\phi}\,\cos\left(\phi\right) + \dot r\,\sin\left(\phi\right)}\end{pmatrix}\]

 Calculate the lagrangian in polar coordinates twice.
 Once directly and once via the lagrangian in rectangular coordinates.

-(compose (lg/L-central-rectangular m U) (F->C p->r)))
+(compose (lg/L-central-rectangular m U) (F->C p->r)))#'mentat-collective.emmy.sicm-ch01/L-alternate-central-polar(tex

-(let [lcp ((lg/L-central-polar 'm (literal-function 'U))
+(up ((lg/L-central-polar 'm (literal-function 'U))

-(->local 't (up 'r ) (up 'rdot 'φdot)))
+(->local 't (up 'r 'φ) (up 'rdot 'φdot)))

-lacp ((L-alternate-central-polar 'm (literal-function 'U))
+((L-alternate-central-polar 'm (literal-function 'U))

-2025-09-11T18:07:00.646Z runnervmf4ws1 WARN [emmy.util.logic:22] - Assuming (= (sqrt (expt r 2)) (expt r 1)) in simsqrt1
+(->local 't (up 'r 'φ) (up 'rdot 'φdot)))))2025-12-11T18:54:30.623Z runnervm6qbrg WARN [emmy.util.logic:22] - Assuming (= (sqrt (expt r 2)) (expt r 1)) in simsqrt1

 \[\begin{pmatrix}\displaystyle{\frac{1}{2}\,m\,{r}^{2}\,{\dot {\phi}}^{2} + \frac{1}{2}\,m\,{\dot r}^{2} - U\left(r\right)} \cr \cr \displaystyle{\frac{1}{2}\,m\,{r}^{2}\,{\dot {\phi}}^{2} + \frac{1}{2}\,m\,{\dot r}^{2} - U\left(r\right)}\end{pmatrix}\]